Iron Supplements For Vegans: Top 3 Reasons to Take One

 Studies show that supplementing iron on consecutive days or the same day decreases absorption, and absorption from supplements is highest if iron is supplemented on alternate days rather than back-to-back 11.

-Doses of 60mg in non-anemic women with iron deficiency were effective in increasing levels, but higher doses of 100 to 200 mg on alternate days can increase iron absorption and lower the incidence of gastrointestinal side effects.
+Doses of 60mg in non-anemic women with iron deficiency were effective in increasing levels, but higher doses of 100 to 200 mg on alternate days can increase iron absorption and lower the incidence of gastrointestinal symptoms as side effects.

 Avoid coffee and tea with iron-rich foods